jasontomasi/TARDIS-E2/README.md

 Targets players by name (again, will replace the relative location offset with bounding box checks in future when I get better at Expression2 scripting)

 **!gps**
-Targets a random wiremod GPS, travels to it, and materialises slightly above it
+Targets a random wiremod GPS, travels to it, and materialises on it

 ----------------------------------